Alusuisse: History

-In 1899 the company started to invest in the Valais region of Switzerland which was rich in hydropower resources.
+In 1899, the company started to invest in the Valais region of Switzerland which was rich in hydropower resources.
 The company built a plant in Chippis (1908) using hydropower from the river Navisence.
-The market for their aluminium did not meet expectations and the company began to use some of the electrical production for nitric acid manufacture (Birkeland–Eyde process); during the Great Depression the company sold electricity from its plants to municipal customers.
+The market for their aluminium did not meet expectations and the company began to use some of the electrical production for nitric acid manufacture (Birkeland–Eyde process).
+During the Great Depression the company sold electricity from its plants to municipal customers.
 A rolling mill was established in Sierre in 1929.
 In the 1950s the company acquired a concession to 30% of the flow from the dam built at the Lac de Moiry, and constructed a factory at Ernen.
 A factory in Steg was established in 1962.
-The company became a major employer in the Valais region, employing over 3000 in 1942, by 1970 the approximately 2000 were employed in the canton.
+The company became a major employer in the Valais region, employing over 3000 people in 1942, and by 1970 approximately 2000 people were employed in the canton.

 In 1963 the enterprise was renamed Schweizerische Aluminium AG.
-In the 1970s pollution due to fluorine by aluminium producers including Alusuisse caused scandal in Switzerland which came to be known as the guerre du fluor (Fluorine war).
+In the 1970s pollution due to fluorine by aluminium producers, including Alusuisse, caused scandal in Switzerland which came to be known as the guerre du fluor (Fluorine war).

-In 1969 the company invested in the development of a large alumina refinery and bauxite mine in the Gove Peninsula, Australia, through the joint venture Nabalco, The development which included the creation of a sea harbour, housing for 5000 people, and was worth over 1 billion swiss francs.
+In 1969 the company invested in the development of a large alumina refinery and bauxite mine in the Gove Peninsula, Australia, through the joint venture Nabalco.
+The development which included the creation of a sea harbour, housing for 5000 people, and was worth over 1 billion swiss francs.
 The Nabalco consortium was made to pay rent on the land used to the indigenous peoples of the area as a result of the ruling of the Milirrpum v Nabalco Pty Ltd (Gove land rights) case.

 During the 1960s the company began to license its aluminium production technology, and in 1967 helped to establish Koninklijke Hoogovens' first aluminium smelter in 1967.

 In 1974 the company took over the Swiss-German company Lonza (founded 1897), which specialised in hydropower, construction, and electrochemical industrial production.
 In 1990 the company became Alusuisse-Lonza Holding AG.
 In 1999 the chemical production interests were split off to form the chemical company Lonza Group.

 Two plants were operated in the UK under the banner of Star Aluminium and Starsemis.
 One plant, at Briton Ferry, Wales, operated two extrusion presses, a Farrel bridge 2400 ton and a 1600 ton, an anodising plant was also operated.
 The plant was acquired from Hawker Siddley's High Duty Alloys division, originally operating as a rolling mill and foundry.
-The second plant, a rolling mill designed for sheet and foil, was in Bridgnorth, Wolverhampton.
+The second plant, a rolling mill designed for sheet and foil, was in Bridgnorth, Shropshire.

 In 1980, the company's aluminium production reached its maximum of over 800,000 tonnes.
 During the 1980s, the company restructured, closing outdated plants, downsizing, and modernising its semi-finished aluminium production facilities.
 It also acquired the Canadian packaging company Lawson Mardon Group in 1994, and merged it into its packaging division.

 In 1997 the company employed 31,000 people, of which 5,800 were Swiss.
 The company was renamed Algroup in 1998 and was merged into Alcan in 2000.